UH Frontier Fiesta Collection

-Paper records related to Frontier Fiesta, dating from 1941 to 2006.
+This collection contains paper records related to Frontier Fiesta, dating from 1941 to 2011, with a bulk from the 1950s.
 Materials have been arranged by series, and chronologically within each.
-Materials found in this collection include programs, newspaper clippings, financial records, contracts, applications, rules and regulations, show scripts, correspondence, and photographs.
+Materials found in this collection include programs, newspaper clippings, financial records, contracts, applications, rules and regulations, show scripts, correspondence, and photographs

 Series 7 contains digital archival materials produced in 2014.